RyomenPanda/PandaNet/README.md

 PandaNet includes an automated file cleanup system to manage storage efficiently:

 ### Features
+- **1GB storage limit**: Each user has a 1GB storage limit for media files
+- **Real-time tracking**: Storage usage is tracked in real-time as files are uploaded/deleted
 - **7-day expiry**: Files are automatically deleted after 7 days
 - **Browser caching**: Media files are cached in browsers for 7 days with proper cache headers
 - **Automatic cleanup**: Runs every 24 hours to remove expired files